Eshnunna: Isin-Larsa period

-In the Code of Hammurabi, the king states that he was the pious prince who brightened Tishpak’s face, which Charpin links to the ideology of the kings of Eshnunna, indicating that Hammurabi was presenting himself as the rightful king of Eshnunna.
-Charpin also notes that similarly, in Samsu-iluna’s inscriptions, he called himself prince after talking about his suppression of the revolt in Eshnunna, meaning that Samsu-iluna considered himself the king of Eshnunna after killing Iluni.
+In the Code of Hammurabi, the king states that he was the pious prince who brightened Tishpak's face, which Charpin links to the ideology of the kings of Eshnunna, indicating that Hammurabi was presenting himself as the rightful king of Eshnunna.
+Charpin also notes that similarly, in Samsu-iluna's inscriptions, he called himself prince after talking about his suppression of the revolt in Eshnunna, meaning that Samsu-iluna considered himself the king of Eshnunna after killing Ilūni.

-During the reign of Hammurabi’s successor Samsu-iluna, multiple insurgencies started from various Mesopotamian cities, with Iluni as the rebel king in Eshnunna.
-Iluni has at least 6 year names that can be attributed to his reign.
+During the reign of Hammurabi's successor Samsu-iluna, multiple insurgencies started from various Mesopotamian cities, with Ilūni as the rebel king in Eshnunna.
+Ilūni has at least 6 year names that can be attributed to his reign.
 Tablet archives from the Iraq Museum count 7 year names.

-Although it was previously thought that Iluni seized the throne of Eshnunna during the rebellion period similar to the likes of Rim-Sin II or Rim-Anum, newly published texts in 2018 appear to suggest that Iluni ascended to the throne of his father Lipissa.
-This possibly suggests that it was Lipissa, not Iluni, who restored Eshnunna’s independence.
-Wasserman and Bloch also considered the possibility that this Lipissa was the same Lipissa (Lipit-Sin) that led the reinforcement troops from Eshnunna for Ishme-Dagan’s war against the Turukkeans.
+Although it was previously thought that Ilūni seized the throne of Eshnunna during the rebellion period similar to the likes of Rim-Sîn II or Rîm-Anum, newly published texts in 2018 appear to suggest that Ilūni ascended to the throne of his father Lipissa.
+This possibly suggests that it was Lipissa, not Ilūni, who restored Eshnunna's independence.
+Wasserman and Bloch also considered the possibility that this Lipissa was the same Lipissa (Lipit-Sin) that led the reinforcement troops from Eshnunna for Ishme-Dagan's war against the Turukkeans.

 The rebel kings were sometimes allies, but there were also conflicts between them.
-Samsu-iluna mentions defeating Rim-Sin II (rebel king in Larsa) and Iluni in an inscription.
-It had been thought that the inscription jointly commemorates his defeat of Rim-Sin in year 10 with his defeat of Eshnunna in year 19 (20th year name), but a few variations of Samsi-iluna’s 10th year name suggests a victory over Eshnunna and the Yamutbal.
+Samsu-iluna mentions defeating Rim-Sîn II (rebel king in Larsa) and Ilūni in an inscription.
+It had been thought that the inscription jointly commemorates his defeat of Rim-Sîn II in year 10 with his defeat of Eshnunna in year 19 (20th year name), but a few variations of Samsi-iluna's 10th year name suggests a victory over Eshnunna and the Yamutbal.
 Thus, the inscription actually commemorates events about a decade after they had already taken place, as he celebrated restoring the city wall of Kish that happened in his 23rd year (24th year name).
 Rim-Anum, the rebel king in Uruk, similarly claimed to have defeated Yamutbal, Eshnunna, Isin and Kazallu.
 While Samsu-iluna did succeed in quelling the rebellion in the south, places like Eshnunna remained independent for a while.
-Samsi-iluna’s 20th year name referring to the defeat of Eshnunna may be the final defeat of Iluni.
+Samsi-iluna's 20th year name referring to the defeat of Eshnunna may be the final defeat of Ilūni.

-After Iluni, an inscription of Samsu-Ditana mentions victory over a certain Ahushina, the king of Eshnunna.
+After Ilūni, an inscription of Samsu-Ditana mentions victory over a certain Ahushina, the king of Eshnunna.